![]() |

 Hello!

-Now you know that Safe, Savvy, and Social (S3) are the main guiding themes in digital citizenship.
+followed by the S3 framework: Safe, Savvy, and Social: the main guiding themes in digital citizenship

-• Websites like volunteermatch.org provide a national digital infrastructure to serve volunteers and nonprofit organization in America
+- Volunteermatch.org provides a national digital infrastructure to serve volunteers and nonprofit organizations in America.

-• Nonprofit organizations Donors Choose connect donors directly to public school classroom projects.
-See if there is a need in your community.
+- Donors Choose connects donors directly to public school classroom projects (go ahead, check if there is a need in your community).

-• Organizations like WorldSavvy helps students develop 21st Century skills for Global Competency resources and opportunities for schools worldwide.
-Bookmark for future use!
+- WorldSavvy helps students develop 21st-century skills for Global Competency resources and opportunities for schools worldwide.

 Watch this funny PSA: Actually, Do Something.